 Stalkerware is trending up

 Some people associate the use of stalkerware, a software that enables someone to monitor a person's device without their knowledge, with romance scams.
 But the two are distinctly different.
-Romance scams are designed to trick you for financial gain from someone from afar.
-Stalkerware is used by someone close to you or in a relationship with you to spy on you, and it could put lead to harm.
+Romance scams are designed to trick you for financial gain from afar.
+Stalkerware is used by someone close to you or in a relationship with you to spy on you, and it could lead to harm.
 Like romance scams, stalkerware is also on the rise.

 (2021 Norton Cyber Safety Insights Report)